freddyb/homepage/drafts/new-domain.md

 flat.
 This ~20m cable was a solid tripping hazard and also, more importantly, well protected by my older brother.

-Anyway, someday while I was sitting in my brother's room hanging out on IRC and learning about computer stuff, I learned about how someone could get their own domain and host web pages.
+Anyway, someday as I was sitting in my brother's room hanging out on the IRC and learning about computer stuff, I learned about how one could get their own domain name and host web pages.
 A very exciting topic back then.
 (To save my personal reputation, all of my teenage home pages will remain unknown.)

-The domain I wanted to
+The domain name I wanted to
 register at that time was frederikbraun.de, my real name as a cool and nerdy place on the internet that I could use as an email or homepage.

 Back in the day, other kids who had an email address were using hotmail, yahoo or gmx.
-It was clear to me that I could really show my extreme technical prowess by having my own domain for basic internet stuff.
+It was clear to me that I could really show my extreme technical prowess by having my own domain name for basic internet stuff.
 (Remember, this was the 1990s and I was a teenager.
 Of course I wanted to "show it to the whole world".)

 Anyway, by the time I figured out how to register a domain name, I realized